desin80/B3AT/README_EN.md

 ---

-**B3AT** is an Arena (PVP) battle record and analysis tool designed for _Blue Archive_ players.
+**B3AT** is a PVP arena battle record and analysis tool designed for _Blue Archive_ players.

 ---

-> ### Disclaimer
+> ### Permissions & Security
 >
-> This project currently does **NOT** include any data moderation or user authentication system.
-This means **anyone** can upload data or manually add battle records.
-> If you plan to deploy this service in a public environment, please be aware of the risk of data pollution.
+> This branch integrates a lightweight administration system.
+>
+> -   **Normal Users**: Can view data and use filters.
+Manual entry of battle records requires **submission for review** (supports uploading proof screenshots).
+Direct database modification is restricted.
+> -   **Administrators**: Have full access after logging in, including reviewing user submissions, direct data import/deletion, and batch management.
+>
+> By default, the system runs in single-user admin mode, with credentials configured via environment variables.

 ---